 Work for us

-Working at Kingston Maurward
+Welcome to Kingston Maurward

-Following a dynamic period the College now has a financial health rating of ‘Good’, rewritten the Strategic Plan, and developed an Estate Masterplan for the next ten years, alongside confirming our Ofsted ‘Good’ grade.
+Following a dynamic period, the College now has a financial health rating of ‘Good’, rewritten the Strategic Plan, and developed an Estate Masterplan for the next ten years, alongside confirming our Ofsted ‘Good’ grade.
 We have a strong platform to make the improvements required to continually strive towards outstanding status and we are looking forward to the future with ambition and optimism.
 The nature of the College, however, is much more than just an Ofsted grade.
 We are at the heart of Dorset, both emotionally and literally.
 Engagement and strategic positioning are vital to ensure we continue to grow both our reputation and student numbers.

 We need staff who will move us to the next step as part of a forward-looking organisation, rooted in the landscape of Dorset and the history of the estate.
 What binds us to the past is important, but it is not what defines our future; the essence of Kingston Maurward is about people, attitudes and the culture we all inherit and develop.